Dario-Maglio/CMPDA/Python_SciPy/README.rst

 Python and SciPy
 ================

-Slides, tutorials and assignments to learn Python language.
-In this folder you can also find interesting physics scripts and functions visualization tools.
+Slides, tutorials and assignments to learn Python.
+In this folder you can also find interesting physics scripts and visualization tools.

 References
 ----------